Huising-Lab/epiRomics/README.md

 This package is currently in development.
 Please contact <ammawla@ucdavis.edu> for suggestions, feedback, or bug reporting.

+For package installation in R:

+# Use if you do not have devtools currently installed
+install.packages("devtools")
+devtools::install_github("hadley/devtools")

+# Load devtools library
+library(devtools)

+# Install epiRomics
+# Note this repository is private.
+Please do not share the line below or it's authentication token with anyone outside the lab.
+install_github(repo="Huising-Lab/epiRomics", auth_token="5edce3483dbcbb83dc24dfbcef9f0685f1b9fa30")

+# Load vignette

 If you use epiRomics, please cite:

 <Methods paper citation>